parthpatne/microsoft-teams-precompiled-apps-survey/README.md

 You can also upload it to your tenant's app catalog, so that it can be available for everyone in your tenant to install.
 See [here](https://docs.microsoft.com/en-us/microsoftteams/tenant-apps-catalog-teams).

-Upload the generated Poll Teams app zip file (the `TeamsManifest.zip` generated in above step) to your channel, chat, or tenant’s app catalog.
+Upload the generated Survey Teams app zip file (the `TeamsManifest.zip` generated in above step) to your channel, chat, or tenant’s app catalog.

 <br/>

-# Step 4: Update your Poll Teams app
+# Step 4: Update your Survey Teams app

-If you want to update the existing Poll Teams app with latest functionality -
+If you want to update the existing Survey Teams app with latest functionality -
 1. Make sure you have cloned the latest app repository locally.
 1. Open the `actionManifest.json` file in a text editor.
-    * Change the placeholder fields (`packageID`, `developer.name`, `developer.websiteUrl`, `developer.privacyUrl`, `developer.termsOfUseUrl`) in the manifest with existing values in your Poll Teams app.
+    * Change the placeholder fields (`packageID`, `developer.name`, `developer.websiteUrl`, `developer.privacyUrl`, `developer.termsOfUseUrl`) in the manifest with existing values in your Survey Teams app.
     * Update the `version` field in the manifest.
 Make sure latest version number is higher than previous version number.
 1. Copy all content of PreCompiledApp folder and send it to zip.
 Name this zip as "ActionPackage.zip".
-1. Run the following commands to update your Poll Teams app with the latest bits of code.
+1. Run the following commands to update your Survey Teams app with the latest bits of code.
 When prompted, log in using your AAD account.

     **```import-module "<AbsolutePathFor_ActionPackageScripts.psm1>"```** <br/><br/>
     Then run following command: <br/>
     **```Update-ActionPackage -PackageZipFilePath "<AbsolutePathFor_ActionPackage.zip_CreatedInLastStep>" [-TeamsAppDownloadDirectoryPath <AbsolutePathForTeamsAppDownloadDirectory>] [-LogLevel <LogLevel>] [-LogDirectoryPath <AbsolutePathForLogDirectory>] [-Endpoint <Endpoint>] [-AccessToken <AccessToken>]```**
-1. Your Poll app on Teams automatically gets updated to the latest version.
+1. Your Survey app on Teams automatically gets updated to the latest version.

 <br/><br/>